Build Your Own Team of Agents

 Say you’re building a new feature that touches both backend and frontend.
 After planning:

 They don’t step on each other because the plan already defined the boundaries.
-The backend agent works within modules/*/Domain/ and modules/*/Application/.
-The frontend agent works within resources/js/pages/.
 Clear ownership.
 No merge conflicts.
 No waiting.

 Review after execution

-After implementation, the review agents take over.
-Instead of one reviewer catching everything, you have specialists: clean code reviewer for SOLID violations, React reviewer for component patterns, TDD coach for test quality, domain architect for module boundaries.
+After implementation, review agents take over.
+Instead of one reviewer catching everything, you have specialists: SOLID violations, component patterns, test quality, module boundaries.

 A single agent is an assistant.
 Multiple agents working from a shared plan is a team.